A big smile on my face this past June: I finished my exam to become a dive instructor!

 While this type of diving is still considered recreational diving, the divemaster track is the first one that leads to a professional level.
 When I trained to be a divemaster in Central America last year, was the first step to becoming a dive instructor.
-Becoming divemaster is about building confidence as a dive guide, a dive leader.
+Becoming a divemaster is about building confidence as a dive guide, a dive leader.
 I believe a divemaster internship, over multiple months, is the best way to gain these skills and the routine.
-The divemaster certification is the last requirement you have to complete before going to the IDC.
+The divemaster certification is the last requirement you must complete before going to the IDC.

 So, What is an IDC?